Skip to main content

 My previous research has explored the portrayal of child and adolescent characters in Latin American cinema.
 My first book, Children on the Threshold in Contemporary Latin American Cinema (Lexington Books, 2017), focuses on this topic in the context of recent Brazilian, Chilean and Colombian films.
 The book relates the adoption of a children’s rights discourse in these countries since the 1990s to recent attempts to evoke children’s agency and subjectivity on screen.
 It also examines the relationship between childhood and the social construction of gender, innocence and national identity.
 Together with Geoffrey Maguire, I also co-edited the volume New Visions of Adolescence in Contemporary Latin American Cinema (Palgrave Macmillan, 2018).

-I am currently Co-Editor of the annual Screen Arts issue of Hispanic Research Journal.
-I am also a member of the Steering Committee of QMUL’s Centre for Research on Latin America and the Caribbean (CRoLAC).
+I am Impact and Public Engagement Lead for Modern Languages and Cultures and Comparative Literature at QMUL.
+I am also Co-Editor of the annual Screen Arts issue of Hispanic Research Journal and a member of the Steering Committee of QMUL’s Centre for Research on Latin America and the Caribbean (CRoLAC).
+In addition, I represent QMUL on the Standing Conference of Latin American Studies in the UK and I am a member of its Steering Committee.

 Teaching